National Grid plc research snapshot

 Moat

 The core moat is a regulated monopoly over scarce, long-lived grid infrastructure.
-Licenses, rights of way, embedded network assets, engineering expertise, reliability obligations, and regulatory relationships are hard to reproduce, though the regulator ultimately controls much of the return.
+Licenses, rights of way, embedded network assets, engineering expertise, reliability records, and regulatory relationships are hard to reproduce, though the regulator ultimately controls much of the return.

 Munger risk inversion